official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 525

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford753.
-Following his meeting with President Bush, Mr Blair stated that Saddam
-Hussein had to be confronted and brought back into compliance with the UN.
+753. Following his meeting with President Bush, Mr Blair stated that Saddam Hussein had to be confronted and brought back into compliance with the UN.

 754. The statements made in public by Mr Blair clearly implied the use of force